 • Layers are essential — March mornings can be cold, sometimes below freezing before sunrise.
 You’ll warm up fast once you’re moving and the sun is up, but starting a hike without the ability to add warmth on shaded stretches can make for a rough beginning.
 Pack a light fleece and a wind shell at minimum.

 • Check trail conditions — Early March can bring lingering wet or icy conditions on north-facing trails and higher elevation routes.
-The Capitol Reef Visitor Center rangers are genuinely helpful in pointing you toward trails in the best shape on any given day.
+The Capitol Reef Visitor Center rangers are genuinely helpful for pointing you toward trails in the best shape on any given day.
 Stop in before you head out.

 ]]>